 Oh hello happy cheesy carby goodness!
 After days and days of gorgeous sunshine here in the UK, suddenly the heavens have opened again.
 On days like this, there’s only one thing for it.
 Our favourite Easy Chicken Pasta Bake with Bacon and Cheese.

 Whatever the season, this is always one of my favourite go to comfort foods.
 It’s the first recipe I cooked regularly when I moved out of home at 18 and it’s still on the menu now almost 20 years later (I know, you CANNOT BELIEVE I’m that old RIGHT?
 Ha!)

 Every home cook needs an Easy Pasta Bake recipe in their repertoire right?
 Here is my offering.
 Tell me please, what do you put in yours?

 How do you make Chicken Pasta Bake?

 Start with chicken breasts, browned in a pan until delicious and golden.
-Add vegetables, tomatoes and herbs to make a gorgeous thick sauce whilst cooking your pasta in another pan.
+Add bacon, vegetables, tomatoes and herbs to make a gorgeous thick sauce whilst cooking your pasta in another pan.
 Drain the pasta, mix everything together and top with cheese.